Super Bowl Charcuterie Table Ideas for Easy Game Day Hosting

 A television displays a live NFL football game between two teams, one in red and one in white, on a green field.
 The game score is 0-0, and it's the first quarter with 14:53 remaining.
 The TV is framed with a gold border on a white wall.

-• We always create a few football squares game
+• Set up a simple football squares game

 Peace and Love,